-- A. Minimum size: Twelve inches (12"). - B. Fishing year: The commercial American plaice fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: - 1.
-There is no commercial possession limit for American plaice provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of American plaice. - 2.
-Vessels in possession of a federal permit authorizing the commercial harvest of American plaice in federal waters may harvest American plaice in state waters in the amount equal to the federal regulations.
+- A. Minimum size: Twelve inches (12"). - B. Fishing year: May 1 through April 30.

+C. Possession limit:

+- 1. There is no commercial possession limit for american plaice provided the vessel is fishing in state waters and does not have a federal permit authorizing the commercial harvest of american plaice. - 2.
+Vessels in possession of a federal permit authorizing the commercial harvest of american plaice in federal waters may harvest american plaice in state waters in the amount equal to the federal regulations.

-3.14 American shad
+3.14 American Shad

-The harvest, landing, or possession of American shad in the marine waters of Rhode Island is prohibited.
+The harvest, landing, or possession of american shad in the marine waters of Rhode Island is prohibited.

-3.15 Atlantic herring
+3.15 Atlantic Herring